rfmeng/rfmeng.github.io/markdown/FRM II - Liquidity and Treasury Risk Measurement and Management.md

 duration:
-See <a href="https://rfmeng.github.io/pages/CFA%20I/CFA%20I%20-%20Fixed%20Income%20(2).html#nav1.2" target="_blank">duration</a> in CFA I. portfolio immunizationL interest rate risk and reinvestment risk offset each other
+See <a href="https://rfmeng.github.io/pages/CFA%20I/CFA%20I%20-%20Fixed%20Income%20(2).html#nav1.2" target="_blank">duration</a> in CFA I. portfolio immunization: interest rate risk and reinvestment risk offset each other

 #### Failure of Dealer Banks
 ##### Major Lines of Business of Dealer Banks